 What To Expect During The Consultation

-As a top Miami female plastic surgeon, Dr. Sylvia Rotemberg, believes in, not only, explaining every procedure to her patients, but also to get their input.
+As a top Miami female plastic surgeon, Dr. Silvia Rotemberg, believes in, not only, explaining every procedure to her patients, but also to get their input.
 She believes a patient’s input is imperative to creating the desired results.
 Her preference is for her patients to ask any questions and bring up any concerns they have with her or her staff.

-During the consultation, Dr. Rotemberg will do an examination of the area you would like to improve upon.
+During the consultation, Dr. Silvia Rotemberg will do an examination of the area you would like to improve upon.
 She will ask you medical questions, and go over any potential side effects that you should be aware of.
 You will be shown before and after pictures of other patients to understand what can be accomplished through Juvederm.
 She will also discuss whether one of its alternatives, or other procedures should be done in addition to Juvederm.

 When you come to her office it is suggested you bring in pictures of yourself from a few year ago so that the doctor can make the most informed decision on how to proceed.

-Dr. Rotemberg will explain how Juvederm will react on the areas you’re interested in improving, if other treatments would be beneficial in addition to Juvederm, or if an alternative will be a better choice.
+Dr. Silvia Rotemberg will explain how Juvederm will react on the areas you’re interested in improving, if other treatments would be beneficial in addition to Juvederm, or if an alternative will be a better choice.
 She will also let you know if she does not believe you need a procedure as she will never perform a procedure on you that she does not believe will benefit you.

 Juvederm injections is a simple and quick procedure.
 The gel will be injected into the area of your skin that you would like to be improved upon.
 It can take as little as five minutes to perform, but will have lasting results.
 While you do not have to be numbed for injections, you can be numbed prior to injection.
 With that said, if you are using Juvederm to plump the lips, the doctor recommends a numbing agent is either injected or applied through a prescription cream, as the lips can be very sensitive.
 The treatment is done in the doctor’s office, and most patients are able to return to work immediately after.